Bicycle Deaths

 How to Use Injury Facts® Charts and Tables

 The estimated number of bicycle-related injuries and fatalities varies depending on the data source.
-According to the National Highway Traffic Safety Administration, 932 bicyclists were killed in motor-vehicle traffic crashes in 2020, an 8.9% increase from 856 in 2019.
+According to the National Highway Traffic Safety Administration, 966 bicyclists were killed in motor-vehicle traffic crashes in 2021, a 1.9% increase from 948 in 2020.
 Bicyclists’ deaths accounted for 2% of all motor-vehicle traffic fatalities.
-The Consumer Product Safety Commission reports 425,910 emergency department-treated injuries associated with bicycles and bicycle accessories in 2020.
+The Consumer Product Safety Commission reports 375,797 emergency department-treated injuries associated with bicycles and bicycle accessories in 2021.
 This estimate includes both preventable and intentional injuries.
 The estimates provided in the interactive chart are limited to preventable fatal injuries only.

 National Electronic Injury Surveillance System (NEISS) All Injury Program, Office of Statistics and Programming, National Center for Injury Prevention and Control, the Centers for Disease Control and Prevention, and Consumer Product Commission.